 LSAT: 80th percentile for the LSAT is a score in the 160s.
 Only about 0.1% of people who take the LSAT each year get a 180 (the highest score possible).

-Is The Bar Harder Than The LSAT?
+Is the Bar Harder Than the LSAT?

 The LSAT gets you into law school.
 Then, once you’ve finished law school, you have to take the bar exam to become a lawyer.
 The difficulty of the bar exam varies by state.
 Some bar test-takers say the difficulty of that bar exam exceeded the difficulty of the LSAT.
 Others say it was easier.

-What Percentile Is 164 On LSAT?
+What Percentile Is 164 on LSAT?

 Interpreting your LSAT score, you may wish to know that a 164 means that you are in the 87.4 percentile for the 2019–2020 testing year.
+Learn about what the LSAT percentile means for your performance and how it impacts your chances of getting into law school.